plforacle/heatwave-implementation/create-compute/create-compute.md

 2. Enter the username **opc** and the Public **IP Address**.

-    Note: The **HEATWAVE-Client**  shows the  Public IP Address as mentioned on TASK 5: #1
+    Note: The **HEATWAVE-Client**  shows the  Public IP Address on the Compute Detail page

     (Example: **ssh -i ~/.ssh/id_rsa opc@132.145.170...**)